yegor256/blog/_drafts/revenue.md

 Revenue means **cash** that is coming to your bank account every month, from your customers.
 Not investors.
 Customers.
-Those who are buying your products or your service.
+Those who are buying your products or services.
 You are doing everything you can to make sure this number grows.
 Mostly because you use this money to pay your rent, buy food and settle that graphic designer's invoices.
-Without revenue your business will die, right?
+Without revenue your startup will die, right?
 Yes, maybe.
-But, in my experience, a growing revenue may kill you even faster than its absence.
+But, in my experience, a growing revenue may kill it even faster.

 <!--more-->